 We need to be energy independent and to get there we should tap domestic coal and natural gas.

 The Villain: To protect their profits, big oil and coal and the shadow groups they fund spread misinformation in the news media and even in our public schools.(x) They keep a stranglehold on our democracy by spending millions to rig the system against clean energy solutions.
-In fact, the Koch Brothers, two big oil billionaires, have promised to spend nearly $900 million to influence the 2016 elections in their favor.(xii)
+In fact, the Koch Brothers, two big oil billionaires, have promised to spend up to $400 million to influence the 2018 mid-term elections in their favor.(xii)